michaeljh619/Hart-Tools/README.txt

 Commits
 =======
 02/23/16:
+- { Laptop Merge }
+- Updated Package: [Package - shapes] --> ALL FILES.
+Updated all classes to extend their respective shapes in LibGDX.
+Rather than using composition, inheritence was more natural.
+- Updated Package: [Package - renderable] --> ALL FILES.
+Updated all classes to extend their respective renderable objects in LibGDX.
+- Renamed Package: [Package - sprites.backgrounds] --> [Package - backgrounds]
+- Updated File: [Package - backgrounds] --> Background.
+Background is no longer a Sprite.
+Due to updates in SpriteHandling, a background no longer makes sense as a Sprite.
+It is only a renderable and should be handled in your mode's render function as such.
+- Renamed Package: [Package - spites.ui] --> [Package - ui]
+- Renamed File: [Package - collisions] CollisionHandler.
+CollisionHandler is now Collisions.
+- Deleted Class: [ALL] --> SpriteHandler_Dangles.
+SpriteHandler_Dangles is now officially removed and all references to it have been destroyed.
+SpriteHandler is the only class now available for handling sprites.

+02/23/16:
 - Updated File: [Package - sprites] --> Sprite.
 Sprite's ID instance variable is now renderLayer instead. renderLayers are exactly as they sound; Sprites in lower numbers of renderLayers are rendered first.
 - Updated File: [Package - sprites] --> Sprite.
 Sprite now has a method for handling what occurs when Sprites are in the same renderLayer.
 By overriding compareTo_SameRenderLayout, you can make comparisons to other sprites in the same renderLayer with whatever you like (position, velocity, etc.)